Aston Martin AMR25

-The Aston Martin AMR25 is a Formula One racing car designed and developed by the Aston Martin Aramco F1 Team competing in the 2025 Formula One World Championship.
-It is the fifth Formula One car entered by Aston Martin since rejoining the sport in 2021, and is being driven by two-time world champion Fernando Alonso and teammate Lance Stroll.
-Reserve driver duties are handled by Felipe Drugovich and Stoffel Vandoorne.
+The Aston Martin AMR25 is a Formula One racing car designed and developed by the Aston Martin Aramco F1 Team which competed in the 2025 Formula One World Championship.
+It is the fifth Formula One car entered by Aston Martin since rejoining the sport in 2021, and was driven by two-time world champion Fernando Alonso and teammate Lance Stroll.
+Reserve driver duties were handled by Felipe Drugovich and Stoffel Vandoorne.

 Background

 Livery

 All ten teams, including Aston Martin, unveiled their livery on 18 February 2025 at a dedicated event.

 At the Chinese Grand Prix, the team paid tribute to Eddie Jordan (the founder of Jordan Grand Prix, the team's ancestor), who died right before the race weekend.
 His name and team logo with a red leaf that represents heart were present on the side of the car and a side of the rear wing.
 Aston Martin ran the season with minimal changes, with the team introducing a science-themed livery for the United States Grand Prix.